 Example areas of study

 To get an idea of the type of subjects you may study on an optometry degree, please have a look at the list below.
-If you require further information, you can use the course search on Course Discover or you can contact the institutions directly before you submit your application.

 - Eye examination